inbrainai/inBrainSurveys_SDK/README.md

 **API Client** and **API Secret** provided by InBrain; \
 **isS2S** -  Is your app enabled with Server-to-Server(S2S) callbacks?
 Set to true if so, false if no server architecture.

-Main setup completed and InBrain WebView can be shown.
-The additional config oprions may be found bellow.
+Main setup completed and InBrain SDK can be used.
+Additional config oprions may be found bellow.

 # Usage